influxdata/docs-v2/content/flux/v0.x/stdlib/slack/endpoint.md

 ### url

 Slack API URL.
+Default is  `https://slack.com/api/chat.postMessage`.

-Default is  `https://slack.com/api/chat.postMessage`.If using the Slack webhook API, this URL is provided ine Slack webhook setup process.
+If using the Slack webhook API, this URL is provided ine Slack webhook setup process.

 ### token

 Slack API token.
+Default is `""`.

-Default is `""`.If using the Slack Webhook API, a token is not required.
+If using the Slack Webhook API, a token is not required.